nummacway/gb300-sf2000-tool/README.md

 - Select a file from the list on the left.
 - Click _Save File_ to save the current file.
   **Technical note:** This will always use PNG because there are different ways to decode/encode RGB565 bitmaps: `shl`-type (higher performance, supports true grays) and full byte range (supports true white, seems to be the more common one).
 Because RGB565 isn't natively supported by most image editors, they must decode RGB565 first to convert it to RGB888.
-Should your image editor use a different algorithm than GB300 Tool (full byte range), importing an edited file will cause rounding errors.
+Should your image editor use a different algorithm than GB300+SF2000 Tool (full byte range), importing an edited file will cause rounding errors.
 This means that if you made changes based on the original image, any untouched areas will also be altered.
-PNG however is unambiguous (as long as gamma is unset, which is the case for GB300), because encoding and decoding depend on the implementation in GB300 Tool.
+PNG however is unambiguous (as long as gamma is unset, which is the case for GB300), because encoding and decoding depend on the implementation in GB300+SF2000 Tool.
 - Use this button's drop down menu to _Copy Current Image to Clipboard_.
 This applies to whatever is currently displayed, whereas _Save File_ saves the image from the selected files, even if something else is currently displayed here.
 Copying BGRA8888 images doesn't make sense because Windows clipboard cannot realy handle transparency.
 - Click _Replace..._ to load a new image.
 This overwrites the current file.
-GB300 Tool makes sure your image has the correct dimensions.
+GB300+SF2000 Tool makes sure your image has the correct dimensions.
 You cannot overwrite BGRA8888 with an image that does not feature alpha.
 - The left combo box is for selecting the mode.
   - _Image / Slices_
     - _(full image)_ will show the original image file.
-    - If the GB300 doesn't use the image as a whole, you can also select any of the used parts, called slices.
+    - If the device doesn't use the image as a whole, you can also select any of the used parts, called slices.
 The selected and pressed keyboard images are unique, because there are unused areas in the image.
 Changes made to these parts will not have any effect.
-  - _Live Previews_ are 66 predefined scenes that simulate how your theme will look on the device (bottom image) and TV screen (top image).
+  - _Live Previews_ are predefined scenes that simulate how your theme will look on the device (bottom image) and TV screen (top image).
 These scenes were created based on NTSC output captured using an analog frame grabber (Astrometa DVB-T2hybrid).
-NTSC output from the GB300 is vertically pixel-perfect and horizontally alright, so these images are supposed to be pixel-perfect.
-There is one exception to this: Text is rendered by Windows, which uses a slightly different font rendering algorithm.
-This affects primarily the character spacing.
-In addition to that, the spacing for the horizontal ellipsis (...) is much smaller on the device (it looks almost like a underscore), and descenders (parts of letters below the baseline) are partially clipped, so the previews use neither of these two where possible.
+NTSC output from the device is vertically pixel-perfect and horizontally alright, so these images are supposed to be pixel-perfect.
+There is one exception to this: Text is rendered by Windows, which uses a different font rendering algorithm.
+This affects primarily the font weight (text looks slightly "bolder") and character spacing.
+In addition to that, the spacing for the horizontal ellipsis (...) is much smaller on the device (it looks almost like a underscore), so the previews don't use them except for Low Battery warning in Pause Menu.
 - Click on the previews to randomize the background color (meant to proof transparent images).